Faouzizi/gitlab-basics/README.md

-# gitlab-basics
+# git-basics
-Some basic gitlab commands
+Some basic git commands